-O'Dowd calls on DUP economy minister to close RHI Scheme
+O'Dowd calls on DUP economy minister to close RHI scheme

 “And incredibly, rather than bringing forward proposals to close it, the DUP have instead proposed an increase in tariffs.

-“Now the DUP has walked out of the Executive and the continuation of the scheme creates the risk of leaving a multi-million pound hole in the Budget.

-“They should get back to work and support people to install renewable heat sources that actually reduce carbon emissions and cut people’s energy bills.
-Sinn Féin will continue working to see this delivered once and for all."
+“They need to wake up and support people to install renewable heat sources that actually reduce carbon emissions and cut people’s energy bills.
+Sinn Féin will continue working to see this delivered once and for all''